 Hand Payout Odds

+Straight 1:1

-Straight Flush 1:1 3:2
+Flush 3:2

 Full house 3:1

 Four-of-a-kind 10:1

 Straight flush 50:1

 Royal flush 500:1

-(6) If the player's hand ranks higher than the dealer with a three-of-a-kind or less, the raise wager shall win and be paid at odds of even money and the odds wager shall push.

-(7) If the player's hand ranks below the dealer's but the player's hand ranks at least a straight or higher, the raise and ante wager shall lose and be collected.
+- (6) If the player's hand ranks higher than the dealer with a three-of-a-kind or less, the raise wager shall win and be paid at odds of even money and the odds wager shall push. - (7) If the player's hand ranks below the dealer's but the player's hand ranks at least a straight or higher, the raise and ante wager shall lose and be collected.
 The odds wager shall remain and be paid in accordance to the following bad beat bonus pay table:

 Losing hand Payout odds

 Straight 4:1

 Flush 5:1

 Full house 6:1

-Four-of-a-kind 25:1

-Straight flush 500:1

-Otraignt maon 000.1